openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-image.md

 **Possible Causes**

 1. The device does not support the image type.
-2. Image data is lost.
+2. Image data is missing.

 **Resolution Steps**